Got a desktop Mac or MacBook that won’t turn on, or maybe won’t boot past the Apple logo? Don’t worry—it’s frustrating, but usually fixable.

 When you choose to reinstall macOS you’re given the option to format your disk as part of the process.
 Don’t select this if you simply want to repair your installation—there’s no problem with reinstalling macOS on top of itself.

 Follow the onscreen guide to complete the installation.
 You’ll need to be connected to the internet, as the tool will download the operating system from scratch.
+If you can’t get to this, you might need to make your Mac boot from USB.

 Check for Other Warning Signs on Mac